coneda/kor/README.md

             map_to: my_user_template

 This may be combined with script based authentication sources.
-Authentication is only triggered on GET `/login` which only renders the login form if the environment authentication was not successfull.
+Authentication is only triggered on GET `/env_auth` which redirects to the login form if the environment authentication was not successfull.
 The `domain` value is used to extend the username to an email address.
 So for example, with the above configuration, a user logging in as jdoe would be created with an email address `jdoe@example.com`.
 Additionally, the keys mail and full_name can be specified which would make the system update successfully authenticated users with those attributes.

+When the environment yields updated user information like a changed email address, the user is updated automatically.
+However, if that update fails, the authentication is considered unsuccessful.
+This behavior can be deactivated with the config option `auth.fail_on_update_errors`.

+If you configure any env auth sources, a button will appear above the login form to notify users of that possibility.
+If they choose to use it, they are redirected to `/env_auth` where the magic happens.
+The label for the button can be configured with the `auth.env_auth_button_label` option.

 ### OAI-PMH Interface